sappidus/jime/remark.md

 .left-column[- <h2>Travel</h2>]

+.right-column[
-.right-column[- gain 2 movement "points"
+- gain 2 movement "points"
 - each can be spent to move one *space*]

 ---
-name: actions
+class: actions

 <h3>.center[Demo!]</h3>